patrykslomka/DataEngineering_team4_1/README.md

 - Once the feature branch is complete, you first have to make sure it is up to date with the remote repo on Github.
 To assure this, run in the CLI: `git pull`.
 - Then you can create a pull request on the Github website.
-- Important: select two developers to review your code.
+- Important: select one developer to review your code.
 - The reviewers will check your code and give you feedback by adding comments to your code.
 - You can now resolve the comments by making new commits to the branch.
 When you are done, request the reviewers to check your changes.